 Let’s take a look at some of the key players in the industry.

-With three (soon to be four) shared kitchens across Vancouver, Coho Commissary offers more than just a kitchen and prep space for rent, it’s a hub for innovation with consulting and business development services for its members.
+With three (soon to be four) shared kitchens across Vancouver, Coho Collective offers more than just a kitchen and prep space for rent, it’s a hub for innovation with consulting and business development services for its members.
 After starting out as an angel investment fund, the team soon realized the need for quality kitchen space for food businesses and set about creating modern kitchens to help businesses get started, find investment, and grow.

 The large modern kitchens across Vancouver are equipped with everything you could dream of, have dedicated loading bays, co-working office space, and 24/7 access.